Child Care for North Carolina

 Sustainable funding for child care providers

 This urgent crisis calls for urgent action, and we hope you will join this statewide movement of parents, early educators, businesses, and advocates who are united in fighting for our future.
-Please save the date: join us at the NC General Assembly on Thursday, May 16th, 2024, for Child Care for NC: United for Change!
-Your story, your experience, and your participation is critically important.
 Together, we can show our communities and our policymakers just how essential child care is for young children and parents, for businesses and employers, and for our state’s economy.

 About Child Care for NC